intelequia/dnn.azureadb2cprovider/README.md

   * **Profile Sync**: enables profile sync after user sigin, including the profile picture (this can affect login performance)
   * **Application Id**: the application ID of the application created in [step 2](#AAD-setup) of the previous section of this guide (the Azure AD application, not the B2C)
   * **Application Key**: the secret of the application mentioned above
+* Name prefixes:
+  * **Prefix user names**: Enables the addition of the prefix "AzureB2C-" to all user names coming from B2C.
+  * **Prefix group names**: Enables the addition of the prefix "AzureB2C-" to all group names coming from B2C.
 * JWT Authorization:
   * **Enable JWT authorization**: enables the possibility of using JWT tokens created by directly using the Azure AD B2C API, and then call a DNN WebAPI controller decorated with the attribute `[DnnAuthorize(AuthTypes = "JWT")]`.
 An example of this controller, can be found in `DotNetNuke.Authentication.Azure.B2C\Services\HelloController.cs`.
 See "Hello" sample for more information.
   * **Audiences**: audiences, separated by commas, to validate on a JWT token when JWT authorization is used.
 If the field is empty, by default the B2C application Id is used as default audience.